 Posted on Jan.
 16th, 2019 | By Tony, WayKen Project Manager

-However, business Presentation Models development is a vital process to create a successful product, especially in such a competitive global market environment.
+However, business Presentation Model development is a vital process to create a successful product, especially in such a competitive global market environment.

 Fortunately, the current technologies offer good leverage to deal with some of the issues.
 As rapid prototyping activities can often be very expensive in terms of time and cost, it is critical to plan them well and use state-of-the-art technologies, such as rapid prototyping and virtual prototyping tools.

-As a rapid prototyping company of 20-year experiences, WayKen has served almost all industrial design areas, we share this article, which is based on understanding and suggestions to help the designer achieve the best Presentation Prototype.
+As a rapid prototyping company with 20-year experience, WayKen has served almost all industrial design areas, we share this article, which is based on understanding and suggestions to help the designer achieve the best Presentation Prototype.

 1. What is Presentation Model?